Government agencies can file Revenue Recapture claims to collect eligible debts owed by individuals.

 Claims for unpaid rent if the apartment is owned by a city or government agency

 Overpayment of public assistance, except in certain situations.
-For more information, go to the Public Assistance webpage.
+For more information, go Public Assistance.

 Medical services, unless the debtor's income was below poverty guidelines.
-For more information, go to the Debts for Medical Services webpage.
+For more information, go to Debts for Medical Services.

 What debts are not eligible?